ilianilev/textFileOperations/README.md

 # textFileOperations

-This command-line application in Java allows the user to manipulate text files with number content.
+The JAVA command-line application textFileOperations allows the user to manipulate text files with number content.
 The final solution provides the following:

 1. Handling of .txt files that contain lines with numbers.
 Each number is presented as a sequence of digits (0-9) and must not start with 0.
 The numbers in each line are separated by spaces or tabs.
 Each line must start with a number, but not space or tab.